 3. Intelligence and Trainability

-Due to its high intelligence level, it is more of a pleasure than a challenge to train your Aussie doodle.
-It is eager to learn and starts understanding both simple and complex commands with just a few repetitions.
-To Aussie poo training is a way of keeping it easy, which is one of its key characteristics.
+Due to its high intelligence level, it is more of a pleasure than a challenge to train your Aussie Doodle.
+It is eager to learn and starts understanding both simple and compound commands with just a few repetitions.
+To Aussie, poo training is a way of keeping it easy, which is one of its key characteristics.

 4. Aussie doodle’s Health

 Most Aussiedoodle dogs are healthy.
-However, being a cross breed, there are some genetic disorders that it can inherit from one or both pedigree parents.
-To enable you identify and find appropriate solutions, we have described some of the most common diseases and disorders that may affect Aussipoo or even crave its life.
+However, being a crossbreed, there are some genetic disorders that it can inherit from one or both pedigree parents.
+To enable you to identify and find appropriate solutions, we have described some of the most common diseases and disorders that may affect Aussipoo or even crave its life.

 This is a common condition with Australian Shepard, which is easily inherited by Ausseidoodles.
 Ivermectin Sensitivity prevents entry of medications to the brain and spinal cord.
-He can therefore suffer from reactions to various drugs.
-The deficit is evaluated through blood tests before Vet specialist can prescribed the appropriate treatment and medications.
+He can, therefore, suffer from reactions to various drugs.
+The deficit is evaluated through blood tests before Vet specialist can prescribe the appropriate treatment and medications.

 It is an inherited dog development hip joint disorder that results to hind limb lameness in your Aussidoodle, especially if it is young.
 It is a bit difficult to notice its physical signs and symptoms at early stages, but it is easily detected through x-ray examination.
 The examination enables vet specialist to develop necessary strategies to help bring back your puppy to its normal life.